joftius/habits/README.md

 I thought of a few categories of values for myself.
 In truth, I also already have in mind some habits that I want to track and picked some of these values because they explain why I’m interested in those habits.

-- Professional: growth, competency, productivity/contribution
+- Professional: growth, competency, productivity/contribution.
-- Aesthetic: appreciating beauty, creativity, freedom
+- Aesthetic: appreciating beauty, creativity, freedom.
-- Health: physical fitness, mental sharpness, cleanliness, organization
+- Health: physical fitness, mental sharpness, cleanliness, organization.
-- Social: connection, empathy, sharing happiness with others
+- Social: connection, empathy, sharing happiness with others.

 > Write down a few values that you currently want to move your life toward and that help explain the motivations behind your goals and habits.

-## Goals: measuring progress and success
+## Goals: measuring progress and success.

 Goals can help us move from abstract values and decide to do something actionable.
 They can also help us put a daily habit into a larger context.
 What would you need to change to become more like the kind of person you want to be?
 Try to set goals with a level of difficulty that you can realistically achieve.
 It's OK to start small and make them more challenging during adjustment.